An easy Thanksgiving meal plan is within your reach. Just follow these 6 easy steps to picking the best Thanksgiving dishes to make for your family.

-- Any of the side dishes that travel well in a casserole (sweet potato casserole, stuffing, green bean casserole, etc.)
+- Any of the side dishes that travel well in a casserole dish (sweet potato casserole, stuffing, green bean casserole, etc.)

 - Cranberry sauce

-- Desserts, can you ever really have too many on Thanksgiving??
+- Thanksgiving Desserts, can you ever really have too many on Thanksgiving??
 NO. Cheesecakes, pies, tarts, let them have fun picking whatever floats their boat!

 - Cocktail fixings or jugs of apple cider for the kids

-Remember to grab any adult beverages or punch ingredients you need — then put someone else in charge of setting up the beverage station!
+Remember to grab any adult beverages or punch ingredients you need -- then put someone else in charge of setting up the beverage station!

 Now take one last look over your list.
 What kind of garnishes can you keep on hand for a final sprinkle over the top?

-Now, go and grab your free printable Thanksgiving meal plan page right here:
+Now, go and grab your free printable Thanksgiving meal plan page right here.

 Now that you've got your easy Thanksgiving side dishes all picked out, what about the rest of your meal plan?

 Don't miss my other easy Thanksgiving recipes for your family feast: